Rclone: Example syntax (Linux)

->rclone mount xmpl:remote_stuff E:\stuff

-Default rclone syntax can be modified.
-Alternative transfer, filter, conflict and backend specific options are available.
-Performance choices include number of concurrent transfer threads; chunk size; bandwidth limit profiling, and cache aggression.

 Academic evaluation

 In 2018, University of Kentucky researchers published a conference paper comparing use of rclone and other command line, cloud data transfer agents for big data.
 The paper was published as a result of funding by the National Science Foundation.

 Later that year, University of Utah's Center for High Performance Computing examined the impact of rclone options on data transfer rates.

 Rclone use at HPC research sites

 Examples are University of Maryland, Iowa State University, Trinity College Dublin, NYU, BYU, Indiana University, CSC Finland, Utrecht University, University of Nebraska, University of Utah, North Carolina State University, Stony Brook, Tulane University, Washington State University, Georgia Tech, National Institutes of Health, Wharton, Yale, Harvard, Minnesota, Michigan State, Case Western Reserve University, University of South Dakota, Northern Arizona University, University of Pennsylvania, Stanford, University of Southern California, UC Santa Barbara, UC Irvine, UC Berkeley, and SURFnet.

 Rclone and cybercrime

 May 2020 reports stated rclone had been used by hackers to exploit Diebold Nixdorf ATMs with ProLock ransomware.
 The FBI issued a Flash Alert MI-000125-MW on May 4, 2020, in relation to the compromise.
 They issued a further, related alert 20200901–001 in September 2020.
 Attackers had exfiltrated / encrypted data from organisations involved in healthcare, construction, finance, and legal services.
 Multiple US government agencies, and industrial entities were affected.
 Researchers established the hackers spent about a month exploring the breached networks, using rclone to archive stolen data to cloud storage, before encrypting the target system.
 Reported targets included LaSalle County, and the city of Novi Sad.

 The FBI warned January 2021, in Private Industry Notification 20210106–001, of extortion activity using Egregor ransomware and rclone.
 Organisations worldwide had been threatened with public release of exfiltrated data.
 In some cases rclone had been disguised under the name svchost.
 Bookseller Barnes & Noble, US retailer Kmart, games developer Ubisoft and the Vancouver metro system have been reported as victims.

 An April 2021, cybersecurity investigation into SonicWall VPN zero-day vulnerability SNWLID-2021-0001 by FireEye's Mandiant team established attackers UNC2447 used rclone for reconnaissance and exfiltration of victims' files.
 Cybersecurity and Infrastructure Security Agency Analysis Report AR21-126A confirmed this use of rclone in FiveHands ransomware attacks.

 A June 2021, Microsoft Security Intelligence Twitter post identified use of rclone in BazaCall cyber attacks.
-The miscreants sent emails encouraging recipients to contact a bogus call centre to cancel a paid for service.
+The attackers sent emails encouraging recipients to contact a fake call centre to cancel a paid for service.
 The call centre team then instructed victims to download a hostile file that installed malware on the target network, ultimately allowing use of rclone for covert extraction of potentially sensitive data.